How Churches can Overcome a Toxic Culture-

 These events are hardly outliers.

-Reports of minor children being killed either by other minors or by police officers attempting to keep minors from committing a crime have become a fairly routine occurrence.
+Reports of minor children being killed either by other minors or by police officers attempting to keep minors from committing serious crimes have become a fairly routine occurrence.
 Many blame police and police tactics for these heartbreaking events.
-Anytime there’s a tragedy involving a kid and cop a glut of Monday-morning quarterbacks crawl out of the metaphorical woodwork to second-guess prevailing police tactics and/or the character of the officer involved in the shooting.
+Anytime there’s a tragedy involving a kid and cop a glut of Monday-morning quarterbacks crawl out of the metaphorical woodwork to second-guess police tactics and/or question the character of the officer involved in the shooting.
 Others are eager to blame “society” for not caring more about the kids involved.
 Typically, the lack of care is attributed entirely to the child’s race, sex or socio-economic status.

 Blaming either feels like the easy way out to me.